 Can you just wear cufflinks with any old dress shirt?
-No. First you need to find a French cuff shirt.
-While these used to only be available in a standard white tuxedo shirt, French cuffs are now available on almost every button-down out there.
+No. First, you need to find a French cuff shirt.
+While these used to only be available on a standard white tuxedo shirt, French cuffs can now be found on almost every type of button-down out there.

 Even better, any tailor can easily (and inexpensively) change the cuffs on your favorite shirt into a French cuff in order to give you the cufflink option without needing to change your wardrobe.